 Bar Harbor is located on Mount Desert Island near Acadia National Park.
 On Mount Desert Island, you'll find some rugged hills and a considerable amount of recreational traffic in the summer months and during the fall color season.
-West of Freeport, the route heads inland on somewhat hilly, less-trafficked roads to avoid Portland, Maine, before looping back to the coast at Kennebunk.
+South of Freeport, the route stays along the coast past Portsmouth, then heads inland.
 The route follows very quiet rural county roads from Exeter to the outskirts of Nashua, though traffic increases in and near towns.
-The 29-mile Boston Spur begins in Littleton, and provides access to the city center on a combination of busy thoroughfares and a the Minuteman Bikeway.
+The 30.6-mile Boston Spur begins in Littleton, and provides access to the city center on a combination of busy thoroughfares and the Minuteman Commuter Bikeway.
 The terrain of southern Massachusetts, Rhode Island, and northern Connecticut is hillier.
-The majority of the route in Connecticut is quiet rural county roads except of the section into Windsor Locks, which has typical urban congestion.
+The majority of the route in Connecticut is quiet rural county roads except the section into Windsor Locks, which has typical urban congestion.
 Click on enlargement for detail.

 First time using these Maps

 I just finished a ride from New Jersey to Bar Harbor and used section' 1&2, I was thankful I had my GPS.
 The maps are nice and have some good information but they lack for directions when you get into the big towns.
 And I made my trip three weeks after the Hurricane went through and because I had to get off the route (because of high water and bridges that were out) I needed more directions than what was on the maps.
 The GPS worked well when I had it set on bike routes and it was nice not having to stop and read a map.

 A customer from Brooklyn, NY on 9/9/10